API FAQ

 **Free Trial:**

 All paid plans include a **14-day free trial**.
-No credit card required.
+A credit card is required.

 **Compare plans:** [Sportmonks pricing](https://www.sportmonks.com/football-api/plans-pricing/)